 Composer Jeremy Zuckerman used a mix of Chinese and western instruments for the series.
 Coming up, he deconstructs the music he wrote, reflects on the significance of that scene, and also what it felt like to close the curtain on a franchise he’d been working on over the course of twelve years of his life.

-And you can hear more cues from Jeremy’s score from The Legend of Korra, via his SoundCloud page:
+You can hear more cues from Jeremy’s score from The Legend of Korra, via his SoundCloud page:

 For more, I recommend this Vanity Fair article, “How a Nickelodeon Cartoon Became One of the Most Powerful, Subversive Shows of 2014,” by Joanna Robinson.
 And it’s pretty fun to watch this YouTube compilation of fan reactions to the finale.